 Why is it important?
 While much of what’s available in the community feed already appears in Google Maps in some form or another, what should really stand out for local SEO agencies and local businesses is the potential much wider visibility of Google Posts, previously only visible on the business’s own profile.
 This new feed provides a very strong argument for investment in, and focus on, this part of the GMB experience.

 Google launches expanded messaging features

 Hot on the heels of the Community Feed launch, Google provided details of an expansion to where you can respond to customer messages.
-Previously only available via the Google My Business app, the new functionality brings messaging to Google Maps (and, according to Google, soon to Google Search), provided you have the messaging functionality switched on in Google My Business.
+Previously only available via the Google My Business app (discontinued as of July 2022), the new functionality brings messaging to Google Maps (and, according to Google, soon to Google Search), provided you have the messaging functionality switched on in Google My Business.

 Google have been monitoring how consumers get in touch with businesses and say that, with the current pandemic, they’ve seen more people reaching out to businesses before making a trip outside:

 As more people try to make more informed decisions before leaving the house, we’ve seen an uptick in the number of messages sent to businesses.
 Since the beginning of this year, people have initiated more than twice as many messages to merchants right from Business Profiles on Search and Maps.